gernotfeichter/tanga/README.md

    > NOTE: While I mentioned WIFI in the intro, my linux machine needs to be connected via cable, since dracut seems to not support WIFI!
    > Luckily, at least the android phone can be on WIFI (on the same network/router).
    > Still, I'm looking forward to try other initrd management systems than dracut to get rid of this limitation!
-7. reboot and hopefully your disk gets unlocked (at least after pressing enter on the plyouth screen without pasword)
+7. reboot and hopefully your disk gets unlocked (at least after pressing enter on the plymouth screen without pasword)
 8. You might want to get rid of plymouth to avoid even pressing enter!

 # tribute
 to the main inventors/maintainers of most of the awesomeness that we make use of here:
-- Nathaniel McCallum https://github.com/npmccallum for the NBDE part.
+- Nathaniel McCallum and Red Hat https://github.com/npmccallum for the NBDE part.
 - Clemens Fruhwirth https://clemens.endorphin.org/p/about-me.html for the LUKS part.
+- Michał Polański (maintainer of tang package in alpine test repo)

-Open source is a big community, for sure I forgot many other important people, just raise an issue!
+Open source is a big community, for sure I forgot many other important people that are worth mentioning, just raise an issue!